Pylons/pyramid/docs/narr/urldispatch.rst

   This attribute can also be spelled as ``request_method``.

+  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 view_request_param

   This value can be any string.
 A view declaration with this